Back home to well-being

 Supporting practices

-You can support your journey with self-awareness, self-compassion, slow, conscious movement such as yoga, exercise, creativity, and quality nutrition, according to your preferences, needs and pace.
+You can further support your journey with self-awareness, self-compassion, slow, conscious movement such as yoga, exercise, creativity, and quality nutrition, according to your preferences, needs and pace.

 Findings from medical studies